reframejs/reframe/docs/usage-manual.template.md

 !INLINE ../example/pages/GameOfThrones2Page.universal.js
 ~~~

+Note that,
-Note that, when using a data loading statefull component, the HTML the server renders will use the state of the component before the data is loaded.
+when using such statefull component,
+the server renders the HTML before the data is loaded.
+In our case,

-In our case this means that the HTML view-source:http://localhost:3000/game-of-thrones-2 displays the loading state `<div id="react-root"><div>Loading...</div></div>`.
+ this means that the HTML view-source:http://localhost:3000/game-of-thrones-2
+displays the loading state `<div id="react-root"><div>Loading...</div></div>`.
+And the full HTML returned by the server is:

 ~~~html
 <!DOCTYPE html>